Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Lake Toba and Bukit Lawang:

-1. Bukit Lawang: 3 days (including two days of orangutan trekking)
+- Bukit Lawang: 3 days (including two days of orangutan trekking)

-2. Lake Toba: 3 days
+- Lake Toba: 3 days

-3. Travel day: 1 day.
+- Travel day: 1 day.
 Take a bus from Lake Toba to Medan.

 Berastagi and Bukit Lawang:

-1. Medan: 1 day
+- Medan: 1 day

-2. Bukit Lawang: 3 days (including two days of orangutan trekking)
+- Bukit Lawang: 3 days (including two days of orangutan trekking)

-3. Berastagi: 2 days
+- Berastagi: 2 days

-4. Travel day: 1 day.
+- Travel day: 1 day.
 Take a bus from Lake Toba to Medan.

-What to pack and wear when backpacking Sumatra
+What to Pack and Wear When Backpacking Sumatra

 Sumatra is a predominantly Muslim country, so dressing conservatively is essential on the majority of the island.
-Some places are less conservative, such as Lake Toba, a Christian enclave, and the Mentawai Islands.

-Cost of backpacking Sumatra
+Cost of Backpacking Sumatra

-Travelling in Sumatra is mostly inexpensive.
+Travelling in Sumatra is mostly inexpensive, unless you take multi-day tours.

 Typically, Indonesian main meals cost me between 10,000 IDR and 40,000 IDR, which is equivalent to £0.50 to £2.10 (€0.6 to €2.50).

-For basic accommodation in a double room with air conditioning and either a private or shared bathroom, I typically paid between 100k IDR and 220k IDR, which is equivalent to £5.20 to £11.50 (€6 to €13.50).
+For basic accommodation in a double room with air conditioning and either a private or shared bathroom, I typically paid between 100k – 1220k IDR (£5.20 – £11.50 or €6 to €13.50).

 If you’re sharing the room between two people, you can cut the price of the room in half.

+Overnight buses from Bukittinggi (west Sumatra) to Medan (north Sumatra) cost 225k IDR for an ‘economy’ bus without air conditioning.
 It’s 260k IDR for a bus with a toilet and air conditioning.

 Expect to pay 335k IDR for an ‘executive bus’ with extra legroom, air conditioning and a toilet.
-That’s equivalent to either £11.80, £14, or £17.50.

 Short-haul bus journeys via local bus are less expensive and usually cost between 20K and 50K for a one- to six-hour journey.